Yes, 9/11 Did Cause An Increase In Islamophobia

-For the last 19 years, 9/11 has been a somber, difficult day — a day of mourning for Americans.
+For the last 19 years, 9/11 has been a sombre, difficult day — a day of mourning.
 On it, we commemorate the 2,977 lives lost when terrorist flew planes into the World Trade Center in New York City, the Pentagon in Washington, D.C., and a field in Pennsylvania.

 While the attacks that day caused direct devastation, myriad aftershocks have had other horrifying consequences — notably, the endless wars the U.S. started in Afghanistan and Iraq.
-Another, immediate effect of the attacks was a rise in Islamophobia throughout the United States.
-Though Islamophobia certainly wasn’t invented in 2001, political and social reactions to 9/11 fueled ignorance and bigotry and violence towards Muslims.
+Another, immediate effect of the attacks was a rise in Islamophobia.
+Though Islamophobia certainly wasn’t invented in 2001, political and social reactions to 9/11 fuelled ignorance and bigotry and violence towards Muslims.

 Advertisement